 Crystals, Rocks, Minerals: What's the Difference?

-Crystals, are they Rocks or Minerals?
+1. Crystals, Rocks or Minerals?

-The crystals, rocks, and minerals that we enjoy today are the result of a geological process that began with the formation of Earth some 4.5 billion years ago.
+The crystals, rocks and minerals that we enjoy today are the result of a geological process that began with the formation of Earth some 4.5 billion years ago.

 Rocks used for art, specifically in Africa, have been dated back 30,000 years.

-Although the words 'crystals', 'rocks', and 'minerals' are often used interchangeably, each one represents a slightly different, naturally occurring solid.
+Although the words 'crystals', 'rocks', and 'minerals' are often used interchangeably, each represents a slightly different, naturally occurring solid.
 Using the word 'crystals' as a blanket term for all three has created significant confusion.

 A substance with an internal crystalline structure is made up of crystals.
 Each crystal is formed from a highly ordered, repeating arrangement of atoms.